seriema/jp.js/README.md

 jp.js
 =====

-A small collection of useful javascript snippets and jQuery extensions
+A small collection of useful javascript snippets and jQuery extensions.